 About this Independent Study

-Expiration Date: This activity was originally released on October 19, 2018 and is available for continuing education credit until October 18, 2019.
+Expiration Date: This activity was originally released on October 19, 2018 and was last reviewed/updated on January 21, 2020.

 Motivational interviewing is a useful counseling approach for supporting positive behavioral change among adolescent patients.
 This course provides an overview of motivational interviewing for the primary care provider.
 It focuses on the spirit and principles of motivational interviewing, and provides examples of motivational interviewing strategies.